 If you have thin hair, you know that most hairstyles don’t turn out the way you hope they will — even after multiple tries.
-And it’s not your fault — some styles just don’t hold on limp strands.
+And it’s not your fault — some styles just don’t hold when done on limp strands, which is a big characteristic of thin hair.
 Thankfully, all hope isn’t lost.
-Even if you’ve tried everything from a new shampoo to hair serums and hair masks, there’s one thing that can fix your woes instantly.
-What is it?
-A new haircut.
-Why?
-Because certain cuts can actually make your thin hair appear fuller.
+Even if you’ve tried everything from a new shampoo to hair serums and hair masks, there’s a thin hair hack that can fix your flat hair woes instantly: A new haircut.
+Certain haircuts can actually make your thin hair appear fuller.

-To make things easier for you, we’ve put together a guide on the five best haircuts that automatically add volume to thin hair.
+We’ve eliminated the guesswork and put together a list of seven best haircuts that add volume to thin hair.
 So, book an appointment at the salon and wave goodbye to lifeless locks.
-These cuts guarantee the appearance of volume and are universally flattering.
-We’ve also added in hair care products that will make your thin locks look better than ever.
+These cuts offer the appearance of volume and are universally flattering.
+We’ve also added in hair care products that will help make your thin strands look better than ever.

-If you want a fuss-free ‘do, a pixie is your best bet.
-Timeless and easy to style, this haircut makes it impossible to know your hair is thin.
-Try using L’Oréal Paris Advanced Hairstyle Boost-It Air Blown Texture Mist for the perfectly imperfect tousled look.
+If you want a fuss-free ‘do, a pixie with layers is the way to go.
+Timeless and easy to style, this haircut makes it impossible for others to know your hair is thin.
+Try using L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse to add body and volume to a perfectly imperfect tousled look.

 A slightly angled bob adds body and shape to thin hair.
-Add side swept bangs or feathery layers for added texture and body.
+Add side swept bangs or feathery layers for added texture and body (yes, thin hair does look better layered for certain face shapes).
 Adding different lengths makes the style piecier without compromising the texture.

 Even on straightened hair, an asymmetrical bob creates the illusion of volume.
 And if you do curl it, add a wave in the middle of the strand, leaving the ends straight.
 This will not only make your hair appear thicker but also gives you an effortless style that looks like you just rolled out of bed.
 As always, apply a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight HeatSpray, before using any heat styling tools.

-The perfect product for making your bangs look fresh and alive?
+Editor’s tip: The perfect product for making your bangs look fresh and alive?
 Dry shampoo.
-Try the L’Oréal Paris Elvive Extraordinary Clay Dry Shampoo to add life and body to your bangs.
+Try the L’Oréal Paris EverPure Sulfate Free Tinted Dry Shampoo for Brown Hair or the L’Oréal Paris EverPure Sulfate Free Tinted Dry Shampoo for Blonde Hair to add life and body to your bangs.